Lawyers say Black man killed by North Carolina police hit with 'kill shot' to back of head | Law-Order

 Shortly after the news conference, the FBI's Charlotte Field Office said it had opened a civil rights investigation separate from the state's probe of the shooting, to "determine whether federal laws were violated."
 Crump welcomed the FBI inquiry, saying in a statement that footage of the shooting seen by family members shows Brown was "brought down by an inflamed, modern-day lynch mob."

-Governor Roy Cooper called later for appointment of a special prosecutor to take over the state's investigation of the killing, which will otherwise be overseen by the local district attorney, Andrew Womble.
-Under state law, Womble can hand the case to a neighboring district attorney, call for a conference of DAs to select a prosecutor to take the case or refer it to the state's attorney general for assignment to a special prosecutor.

-Brown's death has led to six nights of protests in Elizabeth City and came one day after former Minneapolis police officer Derek Chauvin was convicted of murdering George Floyd in a trial that put a spotlight on police violence against Black people.
-There were signs of lingering tension on Tuesday afternoon in Elizabeth City, where about 20 demonstrators blocked off an intersection near the sheriff's office, forcing motorists to take a detour.
+Governor Roy Cooper called later for appointment of a special prosecutor to take over the state's investigation.
+It will otherwise be overseen by the local district attorney, who has the discretion to keep the case, hand it over to another DA or refer it to the state's attorney general for assignment to a special prosecutor.
+The shooting came one day after former Minneapolis police officer Derek Chauvin was convicted of murdering George Floyd in a nationally watched trial that put a spotlight on police violence against Black people across the United States.

-One driver, a middle-aged white man, was seen with a gun on the dashboard of his pickup truck after approaching protesters and complaining about the blockage, according to Reosha Christian, 35, a city resident taking part in the demonstration.
-Christian said the man never pointed his weapon and pulled away after police confronted him.
+Following six nights of protests over Brown's death, city officials on Tuesday imposed a dusk-to-dawn curfew on Elizabeth City, about half of whose 18,000 residents are Black.
+Scores of demonstrators gathered peacefully on Tuesday evening at a downtown intersection near the sheriff's office as the curfew neared.
+Police in patrol cars broadcast a notice over loudspeakers urging the crowd to disperse and warning that anyone still on the street after 8 p.m. would be subject to arrest.

-Wooten has said his office is seeking court approval necessary under state law to release the video.
+Wooten has said his office is seeking court approval necessary to release the video.
 A court hearing was scheduled for Wednesday on whether body camera footage can be disclosed to media organizations.
+A 2016 state law generally bars police video from being shown to anyone other than people who are seen or heard in the footage, or to a family member, attorney or other personal representative of such an individual.
+A court order is required for any further release

+Democratic state lawmakers are pushing for passage of legislation to require release of body-cam and dashboard-cam footage within 48 hours if someone requests it, unless a law enforcement agency obtains a court order to restrict access.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)